Charlie Kerins: Background and IRA Activities

-Murder of Detective Sergeant O'Brien
+Shooting of Detective Sergeant O'Brien

 On the morning of 9 September 1942, Garda Detective Sergeant Denis O'Brien was leaving his home in Ballyboden, Dublin.
 He was between his front gate and his car when he was cut down with Thompson submachine guns.
 D.S.
 O'Brien, an Anti-Treaty veteran of the Irish Civil War, had enlisted in the Garda Síochána in 1933.
-He was one of the most effective Detectives of the Special Branch Division, which had its headquarters at Dublin Castle.
+He was one of the most effective Detectives of the Special Branch Division (Special Detective Unit, also known as the Broy Harriers), which had its headquarters at Dublin Castle.

 According to historian Tim Pat Coogan, "The shooting greatly increased public feeling against the I.R.A., particularly as the murder was carried out in full view of his wife.
 As she held her dying husband, she watched his assailants cycling past."

 Arrest

 Following the arrest of Hugh McAteer in October 1942, Kerins was named Chief of Staff of the IRA.
-Despite a massive manhunt by Gardaí, Kerins remained at large for two years.
+Despite a massive manhunt by Gardaí, Kerins remained at large for just under two years.

 On 1 July 1943, Charlie Kerins, alongside fellow militants Archie Doyle and Jackie Griffith arrived on bikes at the gates of Player Wills factory on the South Circular Road, Dublin.
-With scarves around their faces they stopped the van carrying £5,000 for wages and gunpoint, and drove away with both the van and the money, which was used to finance the IRA's operations.
+With scarves around their faces, they stopped the van carrying £5,000 for wages and gunpoint, and drove away with both the van and the money, which was used to finance the IRA's operations.

 Travel author Dervla Murphy recounts in her book on Northern Ireland, A Place Apart that Kerins stayed at her family's County Waterford home for two weeks while he was on the run, having given his name as Pat Carney.
 He had been sent to the Murphy's by Dervla's aunt, Dr. Kathleen Farrell, who was a staunch IRA supporter, and Dervla (aged 12 at the time) and Kerins struck up a friendship.
 Several months after Kerins left the Murphy's, he was captured.

 Kerins had previously left papers and guns hidden at Kathleen Farrell's house in the Dublin suburb of Rathmines.
 He telephoned the house, as he intended to retrieve them.
 However, Dr. Farrell's telephone had been tapped by the Gardaí.
 On 15 June 1944, Kerins was arrested in an early morning raid.
 He was sleeping when the Gardaí entered his bedroom and did not have an opportunity to reach the Thompson submachine gun which was hidden under his bed.